-Of course, if you’re still nervous because you just don’t know, turn off your heat pump and give one of our highly trained technicians from The Tedder Company a call to come out to diagnose the smell for you.
+Of course, if you are still nervous because you just do not know, turn off your heat pump and give one of our highly trained professionals a call to come out to diagnose the smell for you.

 What Is That Burning Smell?

 There are several reasons your heat pump may be emitting a burning smell.
 These reasons may not require the fire department—unless, of course, you notice smoke and fire.
 Some smell situations, however, will require one of our HVAC professionals.

 Here are a five of the most common reasons for your heat pump’s burning smell: